 This is the sharpest differentiator between Hermes Agent and OpenClaw, and the one most likely to determine which framework fits a given use case.

-Hermes runs a structured learning sequence on every non-trivial task:
+Hermes executes a structured learning sequence on every non-trivial task:

-- Receive a message from the user or a scheduled trigger.
+- Receive a user message or scheduled trigger.

 - Retrieve context by querying persistent memory via FTS5 full-text search (~10ms latency over 10K+ documents) for relevant past skills and memories.